enso-org/enso/doc/design/type-system/types.md

   free type variable (`forall a`), while `n` is a name.

-- If it comes to a tension between typechecker speed and inference capability, Luna will err on the side of inference capability in order to promote ease of use.
+- If it comes to a tension between typechecker speed and inference capability, Enso will err on the side of inference capability in order to promote ease of use.
 Speed will be increased by performing incremental type-checking where possible on subsequent changes.